sulfuror/rescript-sh/README.md

 1. Use this script at your own risk.
 If you do something wrong, that's on you.
    You should take the time to study the script and see if it could help you for what you need; if you use it without knowing what you're doing, that's on you too.
-2. You need `restic` installed to use this script.
+2. You need `restic 0.9.2` installed to use this script.
 3. This script was made for GNU/Linux use.
 You could use it for other systems but you'll probably have to edit the commands depending on your system.
 4. I'm not a developer, programmer or anything related; I'm just a regular user